Witiko/scm-at-arqmath3/README.md

     in `09-evaluate-arqmath-runs.ipynb` and in section *Results* of the paper.
   - Add end-task evaluation on ARQMath-1, 2, and 3 topics to
     `09-evaluate-arqmath-runs.ipynb` and `10-evaluate-roberta.ipynb`.
+  - Add the best systems from other teams to tables 1 and 2.
 - Add [extrinsic end-task evaluation on NumGLUE][14] to [`03-finetune-roberta.ipynb`][7].
 - After the ARQMath-3 paper has been published: